benrosen/vehicle-for-sale-by-owner/README.md

   <tr>
     <td>♠</td>
     <td>Specification</td>
-    <td>These are detailed descriptions of your mech's technical aspects, such as its power output, weapon capabilities, or sensor range.
+    <td>Detailed descriptions of your mech's technical aspects, such as its power output, weapon capabilities, or sensor range.
 Clear and accurate specifications can assure buyers of what they're getting.</td>
   </tr>
   </tr>
 </table>